• Skip to primary navigation

 I love serving a cheese tray as an appetizer.
 It’s an easy way to ensure that your guests are happy, because who doesn’t love cheese?

-This easy Cheese Roll, also known as a cheese log, is a lovely addition to an appetizer spread or cheese tray.
+This easy Cheese Log is a lovely addition to an appetizer spread or cheese tray.

 The recipe is from a church cookbook from the 1970s.
 The original recipe calls for Longhorn cheese, which I replace with Colby Jack (which is easier to find).
 I kept the rest of the recipe the same, and it is a winner!